Editor in chief : Emma Coonan, University of East Anglia, Norwich.

 Sarah Wolfenden, Brunel University.

 Sarah is a chartered Subject Liaison Librarian at Brunel University London, providing student and staff support with digital and information literacy.
 She is a Fellow of the Higher Education Academy and holds an MA in Library and Information Science from UCL.
 She has worked in Further and Higher education.
 Her professional interests are educational development, social media, well-being and coaching.
 Follow her on Twitter.

 Digital Communications Officer: Heather Johnston, Edge Hill University.

 Heather is the Digital Capabilities Coordinator at Edge Hill University, where she runs workshops for both staff and students to enhance their digital skills.
 Previously she has worked in both further education and school libraries.
 Her professional interests include information literacy and technology-enhanced learning.
 Follow her on Twitter.

 The Editorial Board is made up of the Editorial Team and in addition:

-Jane is Copyright and Digital Literacy Advisor at the London School of Economics and Political Science where she provides advice and training for staff and researchers.
+Jane was formerly Copyright and Digital Literacy Advisor at the London School of Economics and Political Science, where she provided advice and training for staff and researchers.
 She has considerable research experience and has published several books on information literacy, copyright and e-learning.
 She was a founder member of the LILAC Conference Committee, a keen user of social media and regularly presents at international and national conferences.
 Follow her on Twitter.